 That said, Grenadine Ties (of whatever texture) will be a great addition to your wardrobe at any time.
 Their versatility and understated elegance make them a perfect choice for any occasion, making them an acquisition you will treasure for life.

 How to wear the grenadine tie

 The great thing about grenadines is there’s no absolute, cast-iron way to wear them.
 They can also be dyed in almost any color imaginable and this lets you try out your grenadine on almost any outfit.

 Since most are made of refined silk, they provide a shine that can lift any attire and yet provide a texture that helps you dress down when you want to.
-You may vary your style with a Garza Grossa for a slightly less formal look or go with a Garza Fina to wow your colleagues at work.
+You may vary your style with a Garza Grossa for a slightly less formal look or go with a Garza Fina to impress your colleagues at work.

 Although whichever you prefer, you’ll be just as classy in a business suit or with a button down shirt and a dapper tweed jacket.